-- Turn engine off and let engine cool at least 3 minutes before removing the fuel cap. - · Fill fuel tank outdoors or in well-ventilated area. - Do not overfill fuel tank.
+- Turn engine off and let engine cool at least 3 minutes before removing the fuel cap. - Extinguish all cigarettes, cigars, pipes, and other sources of ignition. - Fill fuel tank outdoors or in a well-ventilated area. - Do not overfill fuel tank.
 To allow for expansion of the fuel, do not fill above the bottom of the fuel tank neck. - Keep fuel away from sparks, open flames, pilot lights, heat, and other ignition sources. - Check fuel lines, tank, cap, and fittings frequently for cracks or leaks.
 Replace if necessary. - If fuel spills, wait until it evaporates before starting engine. - 1.
 Clean the fuel cap area of dirt and debris.
-Remove the fuel cap (A, Figure 20). - 2.
+Remove the fuel cap (A, Figure 19). - 2.
 Fill the fuel tank with fuel.
 To allow for expansion of the fuel, do not fill above the bottom of the fuel tank neck (B). - 3.
 Reinstall the fuel cap.